Handbook Detail Page

 • Keep aisles clear.

-• Treat other people with respect.
+• Treat everyone, including staff, with dignity and respect.

 • Talk to the driver with respect.

-• Absolutely NO eating or drinking on the bus.
+• Absolutely no eating or drinking on the bus.

 • Open a window only with the driver’s okay.